Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Comparison to other decompositions

 Using Eq.~\eqref{eq:distons}, the overall EPR can be written as $\epr=\left\Vert \ff-\zz\right\Vert _{L}^{2}$.
 The housekeeping EPR and generalized potential may be defined via a Euclidean projection,

-This is Euclidean analogue to Eq.~\eqref{eq:hkdef-1}, also the (Euclidean version of the) Pythagorean relation~\eqref{eq:pyth} applies in a similar way.
-However, the values of the generalized potential $\potoptons$, the housekeeping $\eprHKons$ and the excess EPR $\eprEXons$ are different when defined in terms of the Euclidean-Onsager distance rather than the relative entropy.
+This is the Euclidean analogue of Eq.~\eqref{eq:hkdef-1}.
+Also, the (Euclidean version of the) Pythagorean relation~\eqref{eq:pyth} applies in a similar way.
+We note that Eq.~\eqref{eq:optons} in the main text can be derived from Eq.~\eqref{eq:onshk} by expanding, dropping the term $\ff^\top L \ff$ (which does not depend on $\pot$) and using $\BBdiv L \ff =\BBdiv \jj$.

 As discussed in Ref.~\citep{kohei2022}, the Euclidean-Onsager excess EPR can be physically interpreted as the minimal EPR achievable by manipulating forces while keeping the Onsager-type coefficients $L$ fixed.
 Our information-geometric decomposition is not interpreted in terms of a minimal EPR principle, but rather in terms of dynamical large deviations and thermodynamic uncertainty relations.
 The information-geometric approach is arguably more natural in the far-from-equilibrium regime, where the relationship between forces and net fluxes becomes nonlinear.
 Unlike the bounds derived in Ref.~\citep{kohei2022}, our approach leads to speed limits that may be tight far-from-equilibrium and far-from-stationarity.